Here is the FDA’s official reaction today to the court ruling.

 Overall this court order makes it likely that many other fat stem cell clinics will shut down, even if admittedly some will continue too until they are directly forced to stop.

-Furthermore, in my view now it’s now almost a sure bet that the big fat stem cell clinic chain Cell Surgical Network and its co-defendants in the other major federal lawsuit by the FDA will also lose.
-The main elements of that still pending case are almost identical to the USRM case.
+Furthermore, in my view now it’s now more likely that the big fat stem cell clinic chain Cell Surgical Network and its co-defendants in the other major federal lawsuit by the FDA will also lose.
+The main elements of that still pending case are in my view similar to the USRM case.

 But I’m not a lawyer so what do I know, right?